gymreklab/cse185-spring18-week7/CSE185_Week7_LiteratureReviewInstructions.md

 #### Tutorial Comparison (1-2 paragraphs, 9 pts total)

-* **Component** (2 pts): Which part of the article’s data and/or analysis does our in-class tutorial correspond to?
-* **Approach (3 pts): Compare what you did in the tutorial with the corresponding analysis from the article.
+* **Component & Approach** (5 pts): Which part of the article’s data and/or analysis does our in-class tutorial correspond to?
+Compare what you did in the tutorial with the corresponding analysis from the article.
 How are the methods and software different?
-* **Findings (4 pts): How do your results from the tutorial compare with the corresponding results from the article?
+* **Findings** (4 pts): How do your results from the tutorial compare with the corresponding results from the article?
 If they are different, what do you think is the reason?
 In some cases we might have been asking slightly different questions than the article.
 If so you can mention that in your review.